-Eric: release date, cast, plot, trailer, first look, interviews and everything about the 1980s-set series starring Benedict Cumberbatch
+Eric: release date, cast, plot, trailer, interviews, episode guide, recaps and all about the 1980s-set series starring Benedict Cumberbatch

 “This show is set in 1985 in New York, a city that is alive, thriving, evolving but riddled with crises whether it’s mental health crises, the AIDS pandemic, corruption and prejudice.
 It’s a very busy, challenging time to be in this very busy, challenging but inspiring city,” says Eric star Benedict Cumberbatch.